Computer Data Source LLC. are committed to protecting and respecting your privacy.

-- Computer Data Source Inc. partners (for example, an OEM or Reseller, Subcontractor, Advertising or Marketing firm), which may be located outside of the EEA.
+- Computer Data Source LLC. partners (for example, an OEM or Reseller, Subcontractor, Advertising or Marketing firm), which may be located outside of the EEA.
 We may, notify that partner and provide them with your personally identifiable information.

 - Third parties to whom we may sell, buy, transfer, or merge parts of our business or our assets.

 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We share your personal data within the CDS Group.
 This will involve transferring your data outside the European Economic Area (EEA).